Hawaii lawmakers call for details on DOE’s plan to reopen schools

 Dozens of lawmakers call on the Hawaii Board of Education to address the department of education’s lack of details for the upcoming school year, limited COVID-19 guidelines have been shared by the department but data shows it had a rocky start with distance learning.

-The first sentence in a joint letter signed by nearly 70 members of the state legislature, said, “The legislature is extremely concern about the situation at the Department of Education.”
+The first sentence in a joint letter signed by nearly 70 members of the state legislature, said, “The legislature is extremely concerned about the situation at the Department of Education.”

 The concern is that the DOE has not shared detailed COVID-19 procedures to reopen its schools or shared specifics on how emergency funding will be spent.